shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 $$ p_1 = \frac{ a_0 b_0 }{ (a_0 - \Delta a_1)^2 } = \frac{ a_0^2 }{ (a_0 - \Delta a_1)^2 } \dot \frac{ b_0 }{ a_0 } > \frac{ b_0 }{ a_0 } = p_0 $$

-which indicates that asset $A$ has appreciated against asset $B$, as a result of fufilling the demand for asset $A$ and thus a "shortage" of its balance in the pool.
+which indicates that asset $A$ has appreciated against asset $B$, as a result of having fulfilled the demand for asset $A$ and the subsequent a "shortage" of its balance in the pool.
 This setup has a few desirable properties to it.
 To name a few:
 * if there's no trade, the price level stays at its initial value
 * a smaller trade is expected to be fullfiled at the market price with little price impact
 * a larger trade will move the price substantially along the hyperbolic curve, deterioating the price level